huddy1985/cavecarver/p2sb/README.md

 To debug the target system you need to also enable "Debug Interface" option in the BIOS via i.e. AMIBCP or https://twitter.com/h0t_max/status/819237533775175681?s=03 .
 DCI can be enabled via AMIBCP as well.

+In the Intel SystemStudio DAL ConfigConsole.exe use SKL_SPT_DCI_ReferenceSettings and connect.